visgl/loaders.gl/modules/gltf/docs/api-reference/gltf-loader.md

 Remarks:

-- `postProcess`: Performs additional [post processing](docs/api-reference/post-process-gltf) to simplify use in WebGL libraries.
-Changes the return value of the call.
+- `postProcess`: Performs additional [post processing](docs/api-reference/post-process-gltf) on the JSON structure in the loaded glTF data, to simplify use in applications and WebGL libraries.
+Rhis option does change the structure of the returned data.

 ## Data Format